Mortgage Purchase Process

 2).
 Adjustable Rate Mortgage

-Adjustable Rate Mortgages (often called ARMS), are typically 15 or 30 year loans.
+Adjustable Rate Mortgages (often called ARMS), are typicallyfifteen and thirtyyear loans.
 During the term, the interest rate may go up or down, which may result in an increase or decrease to a payment.
 They are often fixed for a certain period of time and change after the fixed period.
 Borrowers are often interested in this type of loan if:

 When picking a loan program and lender, borrowers should seek professional advice and should go through the benefits of each loan program.
 Borrowers should select the loan that matches their present condition and future financial goals.

 Lenders follow guidelines set by government agencies and loan approval guidelines vary depending on the loan program and terms.
-Some lenders have overlays on top of set guidelines, which at Nationwide Mortgage & Realty, LLC we have loan programs that do not.
-The two major factors on an approval are based on your ability to repay the loan and value of the property.
+Some lenders have overlays on top of set guidelines.
+The two major factors on an approval are based on your ability to repay and value of the property.

 Once the application and disclosures along with all necessary documents have been received, the loan process will start immediately.
 Once the initial documents pass set up and the underwriter reviews the documents, a Processor and Loan Originator will work with you to satisfy conditions on the conditional approval/loan commitment.
 The underwriter will look at the following to determine your ability to repay along with other conditions, which an experienced Loan Originator should have reviewed prior to pre-approval:

-Income/Employment Check Will the income suffice to meet lending guidlines for the loan program?
+Will the income suffice to meet lending guidelines for the loan program?
 Loan program guidelines are set to evaluate income and debts.

-Credit Check What is your revolving debts?
+What are your revolving debts?
 What is your score?
-Your credit report will be reviewed in order to determine a debt to income ratio and any lapses or delays in payments, which are considered to be explained.
+Your credit report will be reviewed in order to determine a debt-to-income ratio and any lapses or delays in payments, which are considered to be explained.

-Property Appraisal Did the property appraise for the sales price and is it in acceptable condition?
+Did the property appraise for the sales price and did it meet loan appraisal requirements?
 The appraiser will determine the market value.